CarEdge saved me over 4,500 dollars on a brand new Honda Pilot. I can't say thank you enough.

 What if I told you that auto dealerships are one of the largest political forces in the United States?
 To dealerships both big and small, business is about a lot more than selling cars.
 There are 17,968 new car dealerships in the United States, a figure that has grown at the same time that vehicle inventory has plummeted, and new car prices have skyrocketed.
-New and used car dealers have become more powerful at a time of unprecedented turmoil in the automotive industry.
-As the price of a new vehicle rises out of reach for millions more American consumers, the same dealers who are marking up limited inventory are reporting all-time record profits.
+As the price of a new vehicle rises out of reach for millions more American consumers, many are reporting all-time record profits.

-How did dealerships come to exert such a massive influence on the economy and even politics of America?
-Just how powerful are dealers in the nation’s economy and the sphere of American politics?
+How did dealerships come to exert such a massive influence on the economy and politics of the United States?
 To find out, we’ll take the backroads of America to bring this fascinating story of power and influence into the spotlight.
 Nine out of ten American households own a car, and 55% of autos are purchased at a dealership.
 This is the tale of how we got here.

-As the nascent automotive industry came to exist in the late nineteenth and early twentieth centuries, automakers faced a dilemma.
+As the automotive industry was born in the late nineteenth and early twentieth centuries, automakers faced a dilemma.
 They had figured out how to engineer and produce a transformative product, but how would they deliver and service these first automobiles?
 Better yet, who would educate the consumer about vehicle ownership?

-It’s important to remember that automakers were selling ‘horseless carriages’ to customers who literally relied on horses (or their own two feet) for transportation.
+It’s important to remember that automakers were selling what they called ‘horseless carriages’ to customers at the time.
 The majority of the population knew nothing of internal combustion engines.
 In the first and second decades of the twentieth century, automobile adoption picked up pace.
 How would an ordered vehicle get to a customer’s hands?
 Who would service these ‘motor carriages’?
 Would the customer foot the bill for repairs, or would the automaker offer a warranty?
 These are just a few of the questions up for debate when the car dealer distribution model was conceived.

 It took a few decades for the logistics of car distribution to get worked out.
 Not everyone was on the same page, and some pushed for solutions modeled after other industries.
 In fact, some early ideas sound ludicrous to us today.
 Many early auto industry players advocated for a mail order service modeled after the successes of Sears & Roebuck and Montgomery Ward.
 But that left too many questions unanswered for a young industry that was eager to get it right.
 Despite the world-changing invention at hand, automakers still feared their own demise.
 Considering how few of the early automakers have persisted to this day, their fears were not unfounded.